Jeffrey Donaldson: Personal life

-On 26 June 1987, Donaldson married Eleanor Mary Elizabeth Cousins, with whom he has two daughters.
+On 26 June 1987, Donaldson married Eleanor Cousins, with whom he has two daughters.

 He is a member of the mainstream Presbyterian Church in Ireland.

-Speaking of his national identity, Donaldson says that he is “Irish and British, Northern Irish and British, and British.”
-He notes that he is a member of the Irish Presbyterian church, which is organised on an all-Ireland basis.
-He supports Ulster and Ireland in rugby, Lisnagarvey hockey club (which plays for Ireland), Ireland in cricket, and Northern Ireland in football.
-He describes his national identity as geographically Irish, but also as being "part of a wider group of nations that is British".
+Speaking of his national identity, Donaldson says that he is "Irish and British, Northern Irish and British, and British."
+He noted that he was a member of the Irish Presbyterian church, which is organised on an all-Ireland basis.
+He described his national identity as geographically Irish, but also as being "part of a wider group of nations that is British".
 He believes that there is no contradiction in identifying as Irish, Northern Irish and British.